ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 your peer.

 **5.** Now that we have an installed smart contract, we need to instantiate it.
-You can do that by, you might of guessed, clicking on the `+Instantiate` button.
+You can do that by, you might have guessed, clicking on the `+Instantiate` button.
 Then it will ask you `Choose a Smart Contract and Version to instanitate` and you can select `Kale@0.0.1`.
 It will pop up another prompt asking you which function